borisrine/Final-thesis-code-613746br/README.md

 python3 piFinderCompliance.py  # For compliance score calibration (e.g., μ ≈ 0.5)
 ```

-> ⚠️ **Note:** These values are already hard-coded into `runner.py` and `runner.R`.
-Running this step is *not required* unless you want to replicate the π-finding procedure from scratch.
+>  **Note:** These values are already hard-coded into `runner.py` and `runner.R`.
+Running this step is *not required* unless you want to replicate the π-finding procedure from scratch or if you want to run the simulation with different sample size, covariate size or correlation structure.

 ---